 The three main benefits of screws are-

-- Safe to Drive with the Power Tool: If you want to compare, a nail gun is slightly a dangerous tool rather than an impact drive.
+- Safe to Drive with the Power Tool: A nail gun is slightly a dangerous tool rather than an impact drive if you want to compare.
 So, to drive the screws, you can use this power tool safely.

 - Very Easy to Unfasten: If you want to disconnect the pieces you already joined, you can easily unscrew them.

 - Split Wood Easily: Due to the threat, the screw is thicker than a nail.
 So, it will be effortless to split the Wood.

 - Cannot Withstand More Twisting: Because of their good tensile strength, they can break quickly when you twist them.

 - Can Get Stripped: If you misuse it, the screw may get damage or stripe.
 It’s very frustrating if you want to remove damaged screws.

 - It Takes a Long Time to Drive: If you want to drive manually or using a power tool, it will take much more time to tighten the screws.